Paraphrastic Representations at Scale: Experiments

-\paragraph{Hyperparameters.} For all models we fix the batch size to 128, margin $\delta$ to 0.4, and the annealing rate to 150.\footnote{Annealing rate is the number of minibatches that are processed before the megabatch size is increased by 1.} We set the size of the \texttt{sentencepiece} vocabulary to 50,000, using a shared vocabulary for the models trained on bitext.
+\paragraph{Hyperparameters.} For all models, we fix the batch size to 128, margin $\delta$ to 0.4, and the annealing rate to 150.\footnote{Annealing rate is the number of minibatches that are processed before the megabatch size is increased by 1.} We set the size of the \texttt{sentencepiece} vocabulary to 50,000, using a shared vocabulary for the models trained on bitext.
+If a word is not in vocabulary, we simply exclude it, unless the text only consists of unknown words in which case we use a single unknown-word token.
 We optimize our models using Adam~\cite{kingma2014adam} with a learning rate of 0.001 and train models for 25 epochs.

-For training on the bilingual corpora, we tune each model on the 250 example 2017 English STS task~\cite{cer2017semeval}.
+For training on the bilingual corpora, we tune each model on the 250 example 2017 English STS task~\cite{cer-etal-2017-semeval}.
 We vary dropout on the embeddings over $\{0, 0.1, 0.3\}$ and the mega-batch size $M$ over $\{60, 100, 140\}$.

 For training on ParaNMT, we fix the hyperparameters in our model due to the increased data size making tuning more expensive.
 We use a mega-batch size $M$ of 100 and set the dropout on the embeddings to 0.0.